AdnaneEz-zaim/monitoring/README.md

 ## Usage

-As said in the description, this software can be used by anybody and even companie to monitor machines from distance.
+As said in the description, this software can be used by anybody and even companies to monitor machines from distance.